redhat-developer/odo/docs/creating-a-single-component-application-with-odo.md

 # Adding storage to the application components

-Persistent storage keeps data available between restarts of odo.
 Use the `odo storage` command to add persistent data to your application.
 Examples of data that must persist include database files, dependencies, and build artifacts, such as a `.m2` Maven directory.

 1. Add the storage to your component: